 Just the simple combination of the two makes for a really tasty salad to serve up all by itself.
 It’s important to make the watermelon feta salad in the summertime to capitalize on watermelon being in peak season.

 Believe it or not, you can grill watermelon.
-When you grill fruit, whether that’s stone fruit or mango or pineapple, it further intensifies that sweetness of that fruit.
+When you grill fruit, whether that’s stone fruit or mango or pineapple, it further intensifies the sweetness of that fruit.
 The hot sear marks caramelized the fruit bringing forth all of those natural sugars making the flavor awesome.

 - Preheat the grill to high heat, 450° to 550°.
 Spray the grates with non-stick spray or rub down with oil.